Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: RESULTS

-Finally, we consolidate all datasets in Table \ref{TableS1} and train a series of MTPs at various levels, alongside a complex ACE potential.
-Given the high accuracy of ACE in training performance and its predictive capability for fundamental properties of BCC W, coupled with its computational efficiency (Table \ref{TableS2}), we select ACE as the definitive MLIP model for conducting subsequent large-scale simulations.
+Additionally, we refine our MLIP model by incorporating crack propagation, as detailed in Supplementary Note 3.
+Our approach effectively captures the local atomic environments (LAEs) associated with various fracture mechanisms.
+Finally, we consolidate all datasets in Table \ref{TableS1} and train a series of MTPs at multiple levels, alongside a complex ACE potential.
+Due to ACE's exceptional training accuracy, predictive capability for fundamental properties of BCC W, and computational efficiency (see the details in the Supplementary Note 4), we designate ACE as the final MLIP model for subsequent large-scale MD simulations.